Antonio Smith (defensive end): Arizona Cardinals

-Houston Texans
+Houston Texans (first stint)

 Smith was signed as an unrestricted free agent by the Houston Texans to replace the released Anthony Weaver.

 In 2011, Smith went to his first career Pro Bowl, replacing the New England Patriots' Andre Carter who was unable to play due to injury.

 In 2013, Smith was suspended for week one after an incident in the preseason in which he removed Miami Dolphins lineman Richie Incognito's helmet and swung it at him.
 On November 29, 2013, he was fined $15,750 for hitting Jacksonville Jaguars' quarterback Chad Henne in the head and neck region.

 Oakland Raiders

 On March 14, 2014, Smith signed a two-year, $9 million contract with the Oakland Raiders and played defensive tackle in the Raiders base 4-3 defense.
 He was released by the Raiders on March 31, 2015.

 Denver Broncos

 On April 2, 2015, Smith signed a one-year, $2 million contract with the Denver Broncos.

 On February 7, 2016, Smith was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.